Noh Hyeong-ouk: Career

 After qualifying for the Public Administration Examination in 1986, Noh has been working at the Ministry of Economy and Finance (formerly the Ministry of Planning and Budget), where he served various positions, including the Head of the Welfare, Labour and Budget.

 In 2009, he served as the Director General for Policy Planning of the Ministry of Health and Welfare.
-He strengthened the social safety net that was influenced by the global financial crisis.
+He strengthened the social safety net that was influenced by the 2008 financial crisis.

 In August 2016, Noh became the 2nd Deputy Minister for Government Policy Coordination under the then President Park Geun-hye.
 After Moon Jae-in was elected the new president in 2017, he remained the position until he was promoted as the Minister in 2018.
 He was replaced by Koo Yun-cheol in 2020.

 On 16 April 2021, Noh was nominated the new Minister of Land, Infrastructure and Transport, replacing the controversial incumbent Byeon Chang-heum.
 He was officially appointed on 14 May.